Nitrogen mustard: Examples

-Nor-mustard can be used in the synthesis of piperazine drugs.
-For example, mazapertine, aripiprazole & fluanisone.
+Normustard (mustine without a methyl group on the nitrogen atom; bis(2-chloroethyl)ethylamine) can be used in the synthesis of piperazine drugs such as mazapertine, aripiprazole & fluanisone.
 Canfosfamide was also made from normustard.

 Some nitrogen mustards of opiates were also prepared, although these are not known to be antineoplastic.
-Examples include Chlornaltrexamine and Chloroxymorphamine.
+Examples include chlornaltrexamine and chloroxymorphamine.

 Mechanism of action

-Nitrogen mustards (NMs) form cyclic aminium ions (aziridinium rings) by intramolecular displacement of the chloride by the amine nitrogen.
+Nitrogen mustards form cyclic ammonium ions (aziridinium ions) by intramolecular displacement of the chloride leaving group by the amine nitrogen atom.
 This aziridinium group then alkylates DNA once it is attacked by the N-7 nucleophilic center on the guanine base.
-A second attack after the displacement of the second chlorine forms the second alkylation step that results in the formation of interstrand cross-links (ICLs) as it was shown in the early 1960s.
-At that time it was proposed that the ICLs were formed between N-7 atom of guanine residue in a 5’-d(GC) sequence.
-Later it was clearly demonstrated that NMs form a 1,3 ICL in the 5’-d(GNC) sequence.
+A second attack after the displacement of the second chlorine atom forms the second alkylation step that results in the formation of interstrand cross-links (ICLs) as it was shown in the early 1960s.
+At that time, it was proposed that the ICLs were formed between N-7 atom of guanine residue in a 5'-d(GC) sequence.
+Later it was clearly demonstrated that nitrogen mustards form a 1,3 ICL in the 5'-d(GNC) sequence.

 The strong cytotoxic effect caused by the formation of ICLs is what makes NMs an effective chemotherapeutic agent.
 Other compounds used in cancer chemotherapy that have the ability to form ICLs are cisplatin, mitomycin C, carmustine, and psoralen.
 These kinds of lesions are effective at forcing the cell to undergo apoptosis via p53, a protein which scans the genome for defects.
 Note that the alkylating damage itself is not cytotoxic and does not directly cause cell death.